-For example, a few weeks ago I bought a Lensbaby Edge 50 Optic lens.
+For example, a few years ago I bought a Lensbaby Edge 50 Optic lens.
 This unusual lens is a bit like a short telephoto (on my APS-C camera) tilt-shift lens.
-I’ve spent several hours playing with it already, taking photos of flowers (using an extension tube) and gardens.
+I’ve spent hours playing with it, exploring the unusual effect it gives you.

 Another example, if you just have zoom lenses, is to buy a prime lens with a wide aperture, such as a 50mm f1.8.
 Use it wide open and see what you can do with the bokeh.
 Again, it’s about giving yourself a new way of seeing as inspiration to take new photos.

 This is one of the first photos that I made with a 50mm prime lens.

 Do you have an old camera body that you don’t use any more?
 Then why not have it converted to infrared?
 I don’t like color infrared, but it works beautifully for black and white.

 Buying a drone is yet another example, as it gives you another viewpoint of the world that could be all you need to kickstart your creativity.

 This isn’t just about buying new gear for the sake of it.
 There’s something a little deeper going on.

 Buying (or borrowing or hiring) new equipment gives you a challenge.
 It pushes you to learn new techniques, and not settle for the knowledge you already have.

 It makes you think, and is an excellent antidote for boredom.